cswclui/katacoda-scenarios-1/12factor-001/step05.md

 ## Objective
-The objective of this lesson is demonstrate how to [TO BE PROVIDED]
+The objective of this lesson is demonstrate how to [TO BE PROVIDED] <WHAT GOES HERE?>

 ## Key Concept: 12 Factor App - Configuration
 A key concept in the third principle of 12 Factor App is configuration for the application is stored in along with the application in the common repository.